 · L2 users have different ways of thinking

-The relationship between language and cognition has become a vital new area of research.
+The relationship between and cognition has become a vital new area of research.
 During the 1930s Whorf put forward the linguistic relativity principle that a persons way of seeing the world is relative to the language they speak (Whorf, 1941/1956).
 This was mostly interpreted as a claim that language actually determines thinking, named the Sapir/Whorf hypothesis.
 While actively researched in the 1950s (Ervin-Tripp, 2011), this became largely discredited.
 In the 1990s the language and cognition link was revitalised by Lucy (1992) about differing ways of categorising the world, Levinson (1996) about differing concepts of direction and Roberson et al (1999) about varying colour perception, using a new set of ideas and methods.
-It became apparent that certain ways of thinking go with particular languages, even if language does not necessarily cause or determine the way of thinking.
+It became apparent that certain ways of thinking go with particular language does not necessarily cause or determine the way of thinking.

 So what happens to the thinking of people who know more than one language?
 Here are some of the possibilities:

 · L2 users use language in different ways